LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/dom-and-events/studio.rst

 The Requirements
 ----------------

-1. Use the window *load* event to ensure all elements have loaded before attaching event handlers.
+#.
+Use the window *load* event to ensure all elements have loaded before attaching event handlers.

-2. When the "Take off" button is clicked, the following should happen:
+#.
+When the "Take off" button is clicked, the following should happen:

-   1. A window confirm should let the user know "Confirm that the shuttle is ready for takeoff."
-If the shuttle is ready for liftoff, then add steps 2-4.
+   a.
+A window confirm should let the user know "Confirm that the shuttle is
+      ready for takeoff."
+If the shuttle is ready for liftoff, then add parts b-d.
-   2. The flight status should change to "Shuttle in flight."
+   b.
+The flight status should change to "Shuttle in flight."
-   3. The background color of the shuttle flight screen (``id = "shuttleBackground"``) should change from green to blue.
+   c.
+The background color of the shuttle flight screen (``id = "shuttleBackground"``) should change from green to blue.
-   4. The shuttle height should increase by 10,000 miles.
+   d.
+The shuttle height should increase by 10,000 miles.

-3. When the "Land" button is clicked, the following should happen:
+#.
+When the "Land" button is clicked, the following should happen:

-   1. A window alert should let the user know "The shuttle is landing.
+   a.
+A window alert should let the user know "The shuttle is landing.
 Landing gear engaged."
-   2. The flight status should change to "The shuttle has landed."
+   b.
+The flight status should change to "The shuttle has landed."
-   3. The background color of the shuttle flight screen should change from blue to green.
+   c.
+The background color of the shuttle flight screen should change from blue to green.
-   4. The shuttle height should go down to 0.
+   d.
+The shuttle height should go down to 0.

-4. When the "Abort Mission" button is clicked, the following should happen:
+#.
+When the "Abort Mission" button is clicked, the following should happen:

-   1. A window confirm should let the user know "Confirm that you want to abort the mission."
-If the user wants to abort the mission, then add steps 2-4.
+   a.
+A window confirm should let the user know "Confirm that you want to abort
+      the mission."
+If the user wants to abort the mission, then add parts b-d.
-   2. The flight status should change to "Mission aborted."
+   b.
+The flight status should change to "Mission aborted."
-   3. The background color of the shuttle flight screen should change from blue to green.
+   c.
+The background color of the shuttle flight screen should change from blue to green.
-   4. The shuttle height should go do to 0.
+   d.
+The shuttle height should go to 0.

-5. When the "Up", "Down", "Right", and "Left" buttons are clicked, the following should happen:
+#.
+When the "Up", "Down", "Right", and "Left" buttons are clicked, the following should happen:

-   1. The rocket image should move 10 px in the direction of the button that was clicked.
+   a.
+The rocket image should move 10 px in the direction of the button that was clicked.
-   2. If the "Up" or "Down" buttons were clicked, then the shuttle height should increase or decrease by 10,000 miles.
+   b.
+If the "Up" or "Down" buttons were clicked, then the shuttle height should increase or decrease by 10,000 miles.

 Bonus Mission
 -------------

 If you are done with the above and have some time left during class, there are a few problems that you can tackle for a bonus mission.

-1. Keep the rocket from flying off of the background.
+#.
+Keep the rocket from flying off of the background.
-2. Return the rocket to its original position on the background when it has been landed or the mission was aborted.
+#.
+Return the rocket to its original position on the background when it has been landed or the mission was aborted.